JorjaFox/website/content/posts/library/news/2009/ny-daily-news.md

 For eight seasons, Fox played crime scene investigator Sara Sidle on the CBS procedural before bowing out to take a break from series TV.
 But when Josh Berman, a former "CSI" producer called to say he had a role for her on his new show "Diva," she leapt at the opportunity.

 "I just love the show.
-It reminds me a lot of &#8216;The Love Boat,' which was one of my favorites as a kid," Fox said.
+It reminds me a lot of 'The Love Boat,' which was one of my favorites as a kid," Fox said.
 "It's funny but always poignant, and I'm honored to be a part of all the amazing guest stars they're bringing in."
 Those guests include Rosie O'Donnell, Elliot Gould, Paula Abdul and Tim Gunn.

 Fox said she enjoys the "spirit of love" on "Diva," and though her character doesn't get to explore it in much depth, she was happy to at least get out of the dark crime lab.

 "I've had dreams of doing some type of a romantic comedy for years," she said.
-"William Petersen [who played &#8216;CSI's' Gil Grissom] and myself, we drew on that as often as possible, but &#8216;CSI' isn't really the right genre for romantic comedy."
+"William Petersen [who played 'CSI's' Gil Grissom] and myself, we drew on that as often as possible, but 'CSI' isn't really the right genre for romantic comedy."

 Still, Fox says it's been great to be back on the "CSI" set, where she's filming a guest spot on the first five episodes of the show's upcoming 10th season, which premieres Sept.
 24 at 9 p.m.

 "I'm a little rusty with the lingo and the gadgets.
-It's been two years since I've been at &#8216;CSI,'" she said.
+It's been two years since I've been at 'CSI,'" she said.
 "I was in a couple of episodes last year, but I wasn't on the job."

 Fox's return is just one of several adjustments "CSI" is making this season, including giving George Eads' character, Nick Stokes, a promotion and adjusting the wardrobe of Laurence Fishburne's Ray Langston.